weirdalsuperfan/nhk-pronunciation/README.md

 The recommended setup is to set srcFields = ['Expression'] and colorFields = ['Sentence'] with color_sentence = False and modify_expressions = False.

+This plugin adds sound/color based on the first pronunciation, so if that is incorrect you will need to fix it manually when the card comes up - so pay attention during your initial reviews.
+You can use goldendict to get the correct sound file quickly (right click on the speaker icon in the NHK dictionary, and click save sound; then drag and drop the saved file in the sound field in your card).

 srcFields = ['name of the field you want to write the accent to dstFields of']

 dstFields = ['name of the field where you want accent info from srcFields to go']